Albert0i/RU204/tragedyM.md

 - Performance Testing: Assess the performance of queries and transactions in the new environment.

 ### Out of focus
 It started as a migration from DB2/400 to Oracle 12c.
 The very weigh should focus on Web Applications not on database itself.
 Moving data from one base to another without unworkable applications is meaningless and valueless.
-Data ,per se,is valuable, it is the applications visualize and utilize the data and renders computer systems.
+Data ,per se, is valuable, it is the applications visualize and utilize them and renders computer systems.

 ### Temptation